TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 1. `### Introduction`: A brief summary on what the lesson is about and/or why the topics or concepts it covers are important.
 Replace the `A BRIEF INTRODUCTION.` text with your own lesson introduction.

-2. `### Lesson overview`: A bulleted list of items that provide a general overview of what the user will learn about in the lesson.
+1. `### Lesson overview`: A bulleted list of items that provide a general overview of what the user will learn about in the lesson.
 Lesson overviews should include general, higher level statements that cover the core concepts of the lesson.
 They should serve and be phrased as a list of key items that a user should be expected to *learn about* throughout the lesson, rather than a list of things they should be able to *do* by the end of it.

    Replace the `A LESSON OVERVIEW ITEM.` text with your own lesson overview item, then add any additional bulleted lesson overview items.
 The lesson should ideally have no more than 7 lesson overview items, but this number might vary by lesson. **If the lesson does not have a lesson overview, remove this entire section from the lesson.**

-3. `### CUSTOM SECTION HEADING`: A custom section that contains some of the main content of the lesson.
+1. `### CUSTOM SECTION HEADING`: A custom section that contains some of the main content of the lesson.
 Replace the `CUSTOM SECTION HEADING` text with a proper section heading and the `CUSTOM SECTION CONTENT.` text with your own content, then add any additional custom sections. **If the lesson does not have any custom sections, remove this entire section from the lesson.**

-4. `### Assignment`: A numbered list of external resources the user must read or watch, or practical exercises the user must complete (such as our exercise repos), in order to fully complete the lesson.
+1. `### Assignment`: A numbered list of external resources the user must read or watch, or practical exercises the user must complete (such as our exercise repos), in order to fully complete the lesson.
+If an assignment is intended to have multiple lists, each list should include a `#### CUSTOM ASSIGNMENT HEADING`, otherwise this custom heading can be omitted.

    Each assignment item should include some brief text that further informs the user on why it is included in the assignment or what purpose it serves.
 When necessary, an assignment item should also explicitly state any instructions that should be followed.
 Examples of instructions can include (but aren't limited to) a specific section the user should read, whether the user should complete any specific exercises, and whether the user should redirect themselves to additional links within the resource.